1st Armored Division UH-60 Black Hawk Crews Conduct Aerial Gunnery in Bulgaria

-U.S. Army Soldiers from the1st Armored Division’s Combat Aviation Brigade (CAB), prepare to execute tables III-VI during an aerial gunnery exercise at Novo Selo Training Area, Bulgaria, Aug.
-21, 2025.
-1AD CAB’s aerial gunnery increased lethality and proficiency of all TF Iron aviation crew on collective tables while generating warfighting readiness and combat credible forces along NATO’s Eastern Flank.
-(U.S. Army video by Spc.
+U.S. Army Soldiers, assigned to 3-501st Assault Helicopter Battalion, Combat Aviation Brigade,1st Armored Division, conduct refueling operations in preparation for an aerial gunnery exercise from a UH-60 Black Hawk helicopter at Novo Selo Training Area, Bulgaria on Aug.
+23, 2025.
+1AD CAB’s aerial gunnery increased lethality and proficiency of all Task Force Iron aviation crews on collective tables while generating warfighting readiness and combat credible forces along NATO’s Eastern Flank.
+(U.S. Army photo by Spc.
 Breanna Bradford)

 |Date Taken: